 The Battles of Lexington and Concord marked the beginning of the American Revolutionary War.
 British intelligence had reported that the provincial militia was storing ammunition in Concord.
-Gage then began to prepare a secret plan that would send a 700 men of light infantry into the countryside to seize the stores of ammunition.
+General Thomas Gage then began to prepare a secret plan that would send a 700 men of light infantry into the countryside to seize the stores of ammunition.
 The plan was ignorant to the sophisticated alarm system that the provincials had in place.
 When the march was organized the rebels were ready.
 The patriot leader, Joseph Warren, had already placed Paul Revere and William Dawes in place to alarm the militia commanders and muster the minute men.
-The result of the the battle was a patriot victory.
+The result of the battle was a patriot victory.

 Myths of Lexington and Concord

 Before I begin detailing the battle it is important to dispel a few myths that have found their place in the story.

 - The first myth is that the provincial militia were inexperienced.
 Lord Percy – who organized the effective retreat from Lexington – wrote privately to London saying, “Whoever looks on them as an irregular mob will be much mistaken.
 They have amongst them those who know very well what they are about, having been employed as rangers among the Indians.”